Jimmy Barrett (baseball)

 James Erigena Barrett (March 28, 1875 – October 24, 1921) was a Major League Baseball (MLB) center fielder.
 A native of Athol, Massachusetts, he batted left-handed and threw right-handed.
 Barrett played 10 seasons in the major leagues with the Cincinnati Reds (1899–1900, 1906), Detroit Tigers (1901–05), and Boston Red Sox (1907–08).
 Barrett was the first star for the Tigers, playing for the Tigers in the first five years of their existence.
 He left the Tigers with the arrival of a new center fielder Ty Cobb.
 Barrett had a career batting average of .291 (21 points higher than the league average during the deadball years in which he played).
 He also had a career on-base percentage of .379.
 In 1903 and 1904, he led the American League in times on base and walks.
-Despite Barrett's having played in only 866 major league games, baseball historian, Bill James, ranks Barrett as the 72nd best center fielder of all time.
+Despite Barrett having played in only 866 major league games, baseball historian, Bill James, ranks Barrett as the 72nd best center fielder of all time.